Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Conclusion

 As directions for future work, one key area involves exploring the inclusion of other homomorphic encryption schemes, such as BGN or FHE schemes, to operate efficiently within the complex domain or over Gaussian integers.
 Such extensions could unlock new homomorphic capabilities (\textit{e.g.,} multiple multiplications on ciphertexts) or improved efficiency for complex-valued computations.
 In addition, this could provide post-quantum security, an aspect that is not covered by ElGamal or Paillier.

-Another future research direction is the potential application of the \hidden approach to multimedia domains.
+Another future research direction is the potential application of the \hidden approach to other domains, such as media information or non-dispersed time series data.
 By adapting integer-based media formats to the complex domain for embedding, this method could offer a novel approach to traditional image, audio, or video watermarking challenges, taking advantage of the inherent mixing properties and high capacity of the \hidden scheme.